Skate Parks, Clinics and Comps

 The City has a variety of skate facilities to choose from!

 The City of Armadale’s Youth Activity Area (YAA) on Orchard Avenue has been a hive of activity and entertainment since its opening.
-The YAA has quickly become a feature of the Armadale CBD, with countless young people travelling from all over the region to try out the modern street-real features of the park.
+The YAA has quickly become a feature of the Armadale CBD, with many young people travelling from all over the region to try out the modern street-real features of the park.

 The YAA is one of the most innovative youth spaces in the district and includes: